michelleconville/hangman/README.md

 The repository will now be cloned on your local machine for use.

 ### Herouku
-Before deploying to Heroku pip3 freeze > requirements.txt was used to add Colorama imports for deployment
+Before deploying to Heroku `pip3 freeze > requirements.txt` was used to add the neccessary imports for deployment.
+See [Python Libraries](#python-libraries) for a full list.

 #### Setting up a new app
 1. Log in to [Heroku]( https://id.heroku.com/login)